 Another certification will allow you to become a medical dosimetrist, which will make you responsible for dosing out the correct amount of medications to treat people on radiation.

-When you first start out as a radiation therapist, you’ll earn an annual salary close to $60,080.
-The median annual salary goes up to over $86,800, and the top ten percent earn more than $132,930.
+When you first start out as a radiation therapist, you’ll earn an annual salary close to $60,000.
+The mean annual salary is $94,000, and the top ten percent earn more than $128,000.
 You’ll find the higher paying jobs at outpatient care centers, with the mean salary paid by those employers is close to $121,500.

 Salary information was updated in March of 2022.